wkumari/draft-wkumari-dnsop-extended-error/README.md

    This document defines some initial EDE codes.
 The mechanism is intended to be extensible, and additional code-points can be registered in the "Extended DNS Errors" registry Section 5.1.
-This document provides suggestions for the R flag, but the originating server may ignore these recommendations, especially when it understands the received INFO-CODE Section 3.1.

 The INFO-CODE from the EDE EDNS option is used to serve as an index into the "Extended DNS Error codes" IANA registry, the initial values for which are defined in the following sub-sections.

+4.1.
+Extended DNS Error Code 0 - Other

+   The error in question falls into a category that does not match known extended error codes.
+Implementations SHOULD include a EXTRA-TEXT value to augment this error code with additional information.

+4.2.
+Extended DNS Error Code 1 - Unsupported DNSKEY Algorithm

+   The resolver attempted to perform DNSSEC validation, but a DNSKEY RRSET contained only unknown algorithms.

+4.3.
+Extended DNS Error Code 2 - Unsupported DS Algorithm

+   The resolver attempted to perform DNSSEC validation, but a DS RRSET contained only unknown algorithms.

+4.4.
+Extended DNS Error Code 3 - Stale Answer

+   The resolver was unable to resolve answer within its time limits and decided to answer with a previously cached data instead of answering with an error.
+This is typically caused by problems on authoritative side, possibly as result of a DoS attack.